 Also, grab a snack or treat yourself to dinner at Cafe Bjork, a reasonably priced and friendly restaurant in the garden.

 This iconic church is the symbol of Akureyri, as it towers over the centre of the city.
 Climb the steps to the Akureyri Church, a beautiful building towering over downtown.
-It was consecrated in 1940 and since then, has always been the biggest trademark symbol of this little city, the capital of the North.
-If you're into fitness or it's cold outside, then run up and down the dozens of stairs, since it’s a popular workout destination too.
+It was consecrated in 1940 and since then, has always been the biggest trademark symbol of this little city.
+If you're into fitness or it's cold outside, Rocky Balboa it and run up and down the dozens of stairs, since it’s a popular workout destination too.

 Photo credit: Visit Akureyri